imagej/imagej.github.io/pages/MiNA_-_Mitochondrial_Network_Analysis.md

 </h2>

-![Figure 5: Tabulated output and applied overlays from running MiNA.](StuartLab--MiNA--OUTPUT.png
-"Figure 5: Tabulated output and applied overlays from running MiNA.")
+![Figure 5: Tabulated output and applied overlays from running MiNA.](/images/pages/StuartLab--MiNA--OUTPUT.png "Figure 5: Tabulated output and applied overlays from running MiNA.")"

 Running the tool will generate an image with an overlay of the binarized mitochondria and skeletal model or a 3D render of the wireframe and